 Minnesota Power has filed an Integrated Resource Plan (IRP) with the Minnesota Public Utilities Commission.
 This long-range plan lays out the utility’s investments over the next 15 years, which is why it is critical that the plan puts Minnesota’s climate goals, community health, and cost-effective decision-making first.
+You have until August 29, 2022, to submit your comment!

 The current plan has some elements that need closer scrutiny, and the Commission and Minnesota Power need to hear from customers to ensure they move forward with a plan that is forward-thinking, cost-effective, and good for both Minnesota Power customers and our climate.